PraveenSubramani88/DS_Learning_Repo/MLFlow_Questions.md

 ---

 # ✅ 6 — Why MLflow vs Excel/Notion (practical)

+Because MLflow:

+ logs automatically
+ stores files
+ keeps models
+ compares runs
+ ensures reproducibility
+  Excel cannot do any of that reliably.

 Simple example showing repeatability — log random seed and params so later you can reproduce:

 ```python